Shishupal-Yadav/Deploying-Wordpress-on-K8s-using-minikube-with-AWS-RDS-by-terraform-I/README.md

       }
  ```
  ***Step3***
-  -  Now here we provide the information , where(i.e Minikube ) we want to launch Kubernetes
+  -  Now here we provide the information , where(i.e Minikube ) we want to launch Wordpress
 ```
 provider "kubernetes" {
   config_context_cluster   = "minikube"